For shared immutable key–value and time series databases

 publisherswho have digitally signed that item.

-keybetween 0 and 256 bytes in length.
+keysbetween 0 and 256 bytes in length, to allow efficient retrieval.

 - Information about the item’s transaction and block, including its